U.S. Tech Giants Implicated in Building China's Surveillance State

 Share

-An AP investigation reveals that American tech companies played a significant role in designing and building China's surveillance state, enabling human rights abuses and mass detentions.
-The involvement spans decades and includes major firms like IBM, Dell, and Oracle.
+An AP investigation reveals that American tech companies played a significant role in developing China's surveillance infrastructure, enabling human rights abuses and mass detentions.
+Despite warnings, these firms sold billions in technology to Chinese authorities.

-An Associated Press investigation has uncovered the extensive involvement of U.S. technology companies in designing and building China's surveillance state over the past quarter-century
+An Associated Press investigation has uncovered the extensive involvement of U.S. technology companies in building China's surveillance infrastructure over the past quarter-century

 1